Skip to main content

 Manual Build

 As the name states, your build profile will not build your application until you tell it to.
 You can browse branches in your Git repository and select any commit from any branch you need to build.
-To initiate a manual build, just press the Build button next to the commits under a branch.
+To initiate a manual build, just press the Start Build button.

 Workflows for Manual Builds